kyoushuu/alpine-rpi-kiosk/README.md

 - `IMAGE_FILE` - Path to the output image file, but without the extension for compression if enabled.
 Default is `alpine-rpi-kiosk-$BRANCH.img`.

+- `PACKAGES` - Additional packages to install.
+Default is none.

 - `KEYBOARD_LAYOUT` - Set keyboard layout.
 Default is `us`.

 - `KEYBOARD_VARIANT` - Set keyboard variant.
 Default is `us`.